Publius Mucius Scaevola (consul 133 BC): Lex Sempronia Agraria

-Before Tiberius Gracchus drew up the highly significant Lex Agraria, he consulted with the preeminent citizens of the day, including Publius Mucius Scaevola, who was consul at the time.
+Before Tiberius Gracchus drew up the highly significant Lex Sempronia agraria, he consulted with the preeminent citizens of the day, including Publius Mucius Scaevola, who was consul at the time.
 Plutarch describes Scaevola as a jurist, foremost in virtue and reputation.
 Following his consultation with Scaevola, among others, Gracchus drew up a law that was more lenient towards those occupying public lands than expected.

 Jury (Gracchus vs. Scipio)

 When conflict between Tiberius Gracchus and his opponents came to a head, Publius Mucius Scaevola publicly refused to support Scipio Nasica's attempt to depose Gracchus.
 But following Tiberius' death he tried to restore stability to the Senate, by retrospectively approving the violent events he had previously refused to support.
 Twentieth century historians have debated whether this about-face demonstrates a man of integrity standing above the factional squabbles in order to secure stability in precarious circumstances, or the propensity to change his factional allegiance at the drop of a hat.
 For example, in 1965 Erich S. Gruen depicted Publius Mucius Scaevola as a man constantly changing factional allegiance – describing him as a successful but unprincipled politician.
 In contrast, Wiseman, Bernstein, and Badian all argued in the early 1970s for a more favourable assessment of Scaevola as a man of independence and integrity.